Blixt wins rain-delayed Greenbrier Classic by 2

 Blixt also will move to around No. 50 in the next world ranking, which is used as the alternate list to fill the field for this month’s British Open.
 That would make him the top alternate in a year that about eight players from the list will get into the Open at Muirfield.

-Entering the Greenbrier Classic, Blixt didn’t have a top-10 finish this season, missing as many cuts as he made.
+Blixt also won the Frys.com Open last year as a tour rookie.
+But entering the Greenbrier Classic, he hadn’t had a top-10 finish this season, missing as many cuts as he made.

-“It’s just been a hard year,” he said.
+“It’s just been a hard year,” Blixt said.
 “My game has not been on.”

 Wagner, who had missed out on weekend play in his last seven tournaments, couldn’t match the seven birdies he had in the third round on his way to a 64.
 He bogeyed three holes in a five-hole stretch on the back nine and never recovered.